utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/data-manipulation.md

 ## Split a string into an array of components

 The `$split()` function returns the string split on the separator specified in the second parameter and optionally limited by the third parameter.
-You can also use a regex instead of a string.
+You can also use a regex instead of a string.<!-- TODO: Figure out what regex engine this uses and add some examples of it. -->

 ### FQL